Latest: UK SRS S1 and S2 published 25 February 2026

 What is the 40,000 kWh exemption threshold?

-Organizations with total annual energy consumption below 40,000 kWh across all UK operations are exempt from ESOS lead assessor requirements and can use simplified compliance routes.
+Organisations with total annual energy consumption below 40,000 kWh across all UK operations do not need to appoint a lead assessor.

 How does ISO 50001 certification provide ESOS exemption?